Dinara-De-Silva/desilvaaddt/README.md

 # 💫 About Me:
 👋 Hi!
-I'm a second-year Computer Science and Engineering undergraduate <br>at the University of Moratuwa. <br>💻 I'm passionate about exploring the world of UI/UX design 🎨, <br>artificial intelligence 🤖, and diving into exciting new technologies 🚀. <br>Always eager to learn, create, and innovate! ✨
+I'm a second-year Computer Science and Engineering undergraduate at the University of Moratuwa. <br>💻 I'm passionate about exploring the world of UI/UX design 🎨, artificial intelligence 🤖, and diving into exciting new technologies 🚀. <br>Always eager to learn, create, and innovate! ✨

 ## 🌐 Socials: